 Once you internalize the inner product, several other identities are the same theorem in different costumes:

-- Total law of variance. .
+- Law of total variance. .
 Decompose into the conditional residual and the conditional mean’s deviation.
 Orthogonal in .

 - OLS sum-of-squares decomposition. .
-The fitted vector is the projection onto the column space; the residual is perpendicular.
+The fitted vector is the projection onto the column space (the vectors the model can produce); the residual is perpendicular.
 Same right triangle.

 - ANOVA. .
 Group-mean deviations and within-group residuals are orthogonal.